-The element is enabled using the V2> status cell.
+The element is enabled using the V2>1 status and V2>2 status cells.

-6.2 NEGATIVE SEQUENCE OVERVOLTAGE LOGIC
+5.2 NEGATIVE SEQUENCE OVERVOLTAGE LOGIC

-Figure 132: Negative Sequence Overvoltage logic
+Figure 103: Negative Sequence Overvoltage logic

-The Negative Voltage Sequence Overvoltage module (V2>) is a level detector that detects when the voltage magnitude exceeds a set threshold.
-When this happens, the comparator output Overvoltage Module produces a Start signal (V2> Start), which signifies the "Start of protection".
+The Negative Voltage Sequence Overvoltage module detects when the voltage magnitude exceeds a set threshold.
+When this happens, the comparator output Overvoltage Module produces a Start signal (e.g. for stage 1: V2>1 Start), which signifies the "Start of protection".
 This can be blocked by a VTS Fast block signal.
 This Start signal is applied to the DT timer module.
-The output of the DT timer module is the V2> Trip signal which is used to drive the tripping output relay.
+The output of the DT timer module is the trip signal which is used to drive the tripping output relay.

-The V2> Accelerate signal accelerates the operating time of the function, by reducing the number of confirmation cycles needed to start the function.
+The V2>1 Accelerate signal accelerates the operating time of the function, by reducing the number of confirmation cycles needed to start the function.
 At 50 Hz, this means the protection Start is reduced by 20 ms.